 For Valentine’s day we are serving up these ooey-gooey chocolate brownies for a rich and decadent treat.
 To make these brownies so delicious we employ a few tricks to coax out the complex and multifaceted flavor of chocolate.
 First, we brown the butter to infuse the batter with toasty, nutty flavors that aren’t accessible in melted butter alone.
 If you’re short on time you can melt the butter without browning it, but you’ll be missing out on a richly concentrated level of flavor.
 The second trick we employ to make these brownies so scrumptious is the use of espresso powder.
 Coffee amplifies the flavor of chocolate so that desserts with coffee and chocolate taste more chocolatey than desserts with chocolate alone.
 These brownies are decadent, so you’ll want some ice cream or unsweetened whipped cream to cut some of that richness.
 No need to stop there, though.
-Whether you’re treating your valentine or treating yourself, might we suggest a generous drizzle of salted caramel sauce too? f you're looking to finish off your dinner with something sweet we recommend this decadent recipe for Molten Chocolate Brownies.
+Whether you’re treating your valentine or treating yourself, might we suggest a generous drizzle of salted caramel sauce too?

 - 1 ½ sticks unsalted butter

 - 3 large eggs, beaten